That's Me

 "That's Me", originally "Coachman's Farm", is a song recorded by the Swedish pop group ABBA in 1976.
 It was released as a single in Japan, with "Money, Money, Money" as its B-side in July 1977, as the fourth and final single from the album Arrival.
 It reached number 75 on the official Japanese charts.
 Elsewhere, "That's Me" was used as the B-side to ABBA's hit single, "Dancing Queen".

 A greatest hits compilation by vocalist Agnetha Fältskog, released internationally in 1998, was named after the song, one of her favourites recorded with the band.

 Music video

-A music video, filmed during the making of 1976 TV special ABBA-dabba-doo!, was made for the song to promote it, which combined original footage, as well as clips and outtakes from previous ABBA "promo videos", and it debuted seventeen years after being actually filmed, as part of the More ABBA Gold video compilation in 1993.
+A music video was made for the song, which combined original footage, as well as clips and outtakes from previous ABBA "promo videos", and it debuted seventeen years after being actually filmed, as part of the More ABBA Gold video compilation in 1993.